 We give priority to Full Registrations.
 If the dance fills, partial registrations will be refunded.

 Confirmation of registration with directions will be sent via email if an email address is provided.
-If you do not have email or prefer a hard copy confirmation please include a self-addressed, self-stamped envelope with your registration.
+If you are mailing in your registration and do not have email or prefer a hard copy confirmation please include a self-addressed, self-stamped envelope with your registration.

 Waiting list